Skip to main content

 The setup surface can be large

 The setup surface can do real work.
-It may connect to Bitfield, load packages, prepare read scopes, subscribe to updates, decode payloads, validate package boundaries, or recover from resets.That does not mean the app surface should expose those details.
-App developers should not have to learn the setup work just to render data.
+It may connect to Bitfield, load packages, prepare read scopes, subscribe to updates, decode payloads, validate package files, or recover from resets.That does not mean the app surface should expose those details.
+App developers should not have to call setup code just to render data.

 The boundary test